shan-alexander/data-engineering/README.md

 "gold" as data_type
 from ${ref("gold")}

 union all

 SELECT
 month_,
-price_per_troyounce as price,
+price_per_metricton as price,
 percent_change,
 "troy ounce" as price_type,
 "silver" as data_type
 from ${ref("silver")}

 union all

 SELECT
 month_,